fauna-labs/db-migration-tool/README.md

   values: [ { field: "ts" }, { field: "ref" } ]
 }
 ```

+If you would like to use an existing index, you can specify the index name with the `-i, --index` option.
+The index must be of the same shape as above.

+> [!WARNING]
+> This tool does not verify the index shape before using it.
+If you specify a custom index, it is your responsibility to ensure that the index is of the correct shape.

 ### Converting between ISO time strings and Timestamps